Gluejar/regluit/README.md

 regluit
 =======

+The first version of the unglue.it codebase was a services-oriented project named "unglu".
-A 'monolithic' alternative to [unglu](http://github.com/gluejar/unglu) for the unglue.it website. regluit is essentially a Django project that contains three applications: `frontend`, `api` and `core` that can be deployed and configured on as many ec2 instances that are needed to support traffic.
+We decided that "unglu" was too complicated, so we started over and named the new project "regluit". regluit is a Django project that contains four main applications: `core`, `frontend`, `api` and `payment` that can be deployed and configured on as many ec2 instances that are needed to support traffic.
-The key difference with [unglu](http://github.com/gluejar/unglu) is that the `frontend` app is able to access database models from `core` in the same way that the `api` is able to...which hopefully should simplify some things.
+The partitioning between these modules is not as clean as would be ideal. `payment` is particularly messy because we had to retool it twice because we had to switch from Paypal to Amazon Payments to Stripe.

+regluit was originally developed on Django 1.3 (python 2.7) and currently runs on Django 1.8.

 Develop
 -------